Recognize you have control of this, if nothing else — Michael Marcus Jan 10 By JESHOOTScom on Pixabay I rem...

 If you lose an hour in your morning, you’ll spend your whole day looking for it.

-If you spend your day looking for the most important time you’ve lost, you’ll be spending your whole life on a lower-level path than you could have had.
+you’ll be spending your whole life on a lower-level path than you could

 If you don’t prioritize and maximize your morning hours, you’ll always be left wondering what your life could have been.